A robust and adaptive GenEO-type domain decomposition preconditioner for $\mathbf{H}(\mathbf{curl})$ problems in three-dimensional general topologies: Motivation

 Since a key part of many Maxwell-type solvers is the solution of a positive Maxwell problem \eqref{eq:positivemaxwell}, as in \eqref{eq:MaxwellBlockPrec} and, for example, \cite{cessenat1996mathematical,ciarlet1999fully}, in what follows we will focus on the efficient solution to the discretisation of this system, given by

 where we now use $\mathbf{U}$ as our unknown.
-We reiterate that the matrix $K$ has a large kernel (since all gradients of $H^1$ functions are part of the kernel of the curl operator) and so designing efficient preconditioners for this problem can be challenging when $\gamma$ is small, especially in a general case without convexity or a simply connected domain.
+We reiterate that the matrix $K$ has a large kernel (since all gradients of $H^1$ functions are part of the kernel of the curl operator) and so designing efficient preconditioners for this problem can be challenging when $\gamma$ is small, especially in a general case with a non-trivial topology.

+The remainder of this work is laid out as follows.
 In \Cref{sec:domain_decomposition_preliminaries} we introduce notation and preliminaries required for our theory.
 We then prove condition number bounds for our newly developed two-level additive Schwarz preconditioner in \Cref{sec:ASwithFSL}.
 A selection of illustrative numerical results are then presented in \Cref{sec:numerical_results}.
-These detail examples with heterogeneity and domains with holes and show the robustness of our approach in all cases, even when AMS starts to fail.
+These detail examples with heterogeneity and domains with holes and show the robustness of our approach in all cases, even for elongated domains with holes for which the iteration counts of AMS increase with the difficulty of the test case.
 Finally, we summarise our conclusions in \Cref{sec:conclusions}.